BhardwajNkl/task-manager-backend/README.md

 ## Configuration
 ### Environment Variables
 The application requires a **.env** file for configuration.
-We have already provided a sample **.env** file in the root directory of the project.
-Modify it as per your setup.
+Create a **.env** file in the root directory of the project.
+A sample configuration is provided below, modify it for your setup and use.

 ### Example *.env* File:
 ```